-Metal roofing is known for its long lifespan, cost-effectiveness and versatility.
-It comes in a wide selection of colors, finishes and styles, and more choices for metal roofing systems are available today than ever before.
+Metal roofing is known for its long lifespan, cost-effectiveness, and versatility.
+It comes in a wide selection of colors, finishes, and styles, and more choices for metal roofing systems are available today than ever before.
 The different metal roofing options each have a different look and feel, making it a challenge to pick the best one for your business or structure.
-When considering what to choose for your home, refer to our guide on metal roofing color trends and picking the best color for your structure.
+When considering what to choose for your home, refer to our guide on metal roof color trends and pick the best color for your structure.

 Top Metal Roof Colors

 One determining factor to help in choosing the best metal roof color for your business or home depends is the geographical location.
 The right color allows the roof to better blend in with the surroundings:

 - Deserts and plains: Warm earth tones like terracotta, light tan, and light gray.

 - Forests and mountains: Cool earth tones like slate gray, hunter green, and rust.

 - Tropical: Bright and vibrant colors like slate blue, copper penny, and sage green.